OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 - Business logic that fails open instead of fail-secure

-- Stack traces exposed to users
+- Stack traces and debug information exposed to end users

 Protection measures:

-- Log detailed errors server-side only
+- Log detailed error information server-side only, never in responses

-- Test error scenarios
+- Test all error scenarios as part of your standard QA process

 Example of secure code:

-// ❌ VULNERABLE - Revealing error message
+// ❌ VULNERABLE — Revealing error message (simplified example)

 catch (error) {